PrefectHQ/prefect/docs/guides/deployment/overriding-job-variables.md

 ## Background
 First of all, what are _"job variables"_?

 Job variables are infrastructure related values that are configurable on a work pool, which may be relevant to how your flow run executes on your infrastructure.
-Job variables can we overrides on a per-deployment or per-flow run basis, allowing you to dynamically change infrastructure from the work pools defaults depending on your needs.
+Job variables can be overridden a per-deployment or per-flow run basis, allowing you to dynamically change infrastructure from the work pools defaults depending on your needs.

 <hr>